jhdavis8/loan-shark-mvp/README.md

 John Pedicone — Beautiful logo, textures, and rest of the sprites

-Mario Durso - Added player movement
+Mario Durso - Added player sprite and movement